My association with Photobook Store and Martin Amis go back the best part of a decade now.

 The layout is pared back and elegantly minimal.
 Each crisp monochrome image receives its own page and thanks to the layout and design can be viewed in its unrestricted entirety.

-This cancerous dissolution, which undoubtedly started way back with the appearance of American style malls, was accelerated with the rise of online shopping, then compounded by the effects of Brexit and eighteen months of Covid lockdowns.
+This cancerous dissolution of our high streets and local shops, which undoubtedly started way back in the seventies and eighties with the appearance of out of town American style malls, which gathered all our favourite brands and eateries under one gloriously anonymous air conditioned umbrella of building, was then accelerated with the rise of the simplicity and ease of online shopping, and ultimately compounded by the effects of Brexit and eighteen months of Covid lockdowns.

 As someone who works in central London, there is an ominous portent between the covers of Closed.

 Whilst it is true that many of the hoardings and empty spaces are slowly returning to life within the capital, the shift in the way we now work means that there are palpable changes visible.